On The Geometry and Topology of Cayley Condition in Poncelet Porism for Triangles: The Cayley set is a manifold

 \begin{lemma} The set of pairs $(C,D) \in \mathfrak{U} \times \mathfrak{U}$ that intersect transversely or equivalently in four different points is an open set $\mathfrak{O}$ of $\mathfrak{U} \times \mathfrak{U}$.
-More precisely it is the complement in $\mathfrak{U} \times \mathfrak{U}$ of the hypersurface defined by the discriminant of $P(t)$: $\mathfrak{O} = \mathfrak{U} \times \mathfrak{U} \setminus Z(\Delta(P))$. \end{lemma} \begin{proof} By Bezout's theorem, two conics in the complex projective plane always meet in four points counted with multiplicities.
+More precisely it is the complement in $\mathfrak{U} \times \mathfrak{U}$ of the hypersurface defined by the discriminant of $P(t)$: $\mathfrak{O} = \mathfrak{U} \times \mathfrak{U} \setminus Z(\Delta (P))$. \end{lemma} \begin{proof} By Bezout's theorem, two conics in the complex projective plane always meet in four points counted with multiplicities.
 A point of intersection has multiplicity greater than $1$ if the two conics are tangent at this point, which yields an algebraic condition of the conics.
 Therefore the pairs of conics that intersect transversely are the points of an open Zariski set in $\mathfrak{U} \times \mathfrak{U}$.

-More explicitly if we consider the polynomial $P(t)$, the two conics intersect transversely if, and only if there intersection is made of four distinct points, which is equivalent to say that there are exactly three distinct degenerate conics in the pencil defined by $C$ and $D$, which are the three pairs of lines passing through the four intersection points.
+More explicitly if we consider the polynomial $P(t)$, the two conics intersect transversely if, and only if their intersection is made of four distinct points, which is equivalent to say that there are exactly three distinct degenerate conics in the pencil defined by $C$ and $D$, which are the three pairs of lines passing through the four intersection points.
 This is equivalent to say that the three roots of $P(t)$ are all distinct, or in other words that the discriminant of $P(t)$ does not vanish.

-Furthermore, according to expression~\eqref{eq::discriminant}, the discriminant is a bi-homogeneous polynomial of degree $(6,6)$ in the entries of $C$ and $D$.
+Furthermore, the right-hand side of expression~\eqref{eq::discriminant} is a bi-homogeneous polynomial of degree $(6,6)$ in the entries of $C$ and $D$.
 It therefore defines an algebraic variety of $\mathfrak{U} \times \mathfrak{U}$, the complement of which is precisely the set of pairs of conics that intersect transversely. \end{proof}

-This shows that $\mathfrak{O}$ is a Zariski open set of $\mathfrak{U} \times \mathfrak{U} \subset \C\PP^5 \times \C\PP^5$, and since the product of irreducible varieties is irreducible, $\mathfrak{O}$ is a dense proper open subset of it, which makes it a complex manifold in the classical topology, of dimension $10$.
+This shows that $\mathfrak{O}$ is a Zariski open set of $\mathfrak{U} \times \mathfrak{U} \subset \mathbb C\mathbb P^{5} \times \mathbb C\mathbb P^{5}$, and since the product of irreducible varieties is irreducible, $\mathfrak{O}$ is a dense proper open subset of it, which makes it a complex manifold in the classical topology, of dimension $10$.

-Hence the Cayley set is defined by $\mathfrak{C} = \{(C,D) \in \mathfrak{O} | A_2 = 0\}$.
+Hence the Cayley set is defined by $\mathfrak{C} = \{(C,D) \in \mathfrak{O} | A_{2} = 0\}$.

-Let us compute the explicit expression of $A_2$.
+Let us compute the explicit expression of $A_{2}$.